Parker-Hannifin (NYSE:PH) Releases FY 2022 Earnings Guidance

 Parker-Hannifin (NYSE:PH) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $16.200-$17.000 for the period, compared to the Thomson Reuters consensus estimate of $17.080.
 The company issued revenue guidance of -.

-Several research analysts have recently commented on the company.
-Stifel Nicolaus reiterated a buy rating and issued a $364.00 target price on shares of Parker-Hannifin in a research report on Friday, July 2nd.
-KeyCorp lifted their target price on Parker-Hannifin from $350.00 to $375.00 and gave the stock an overweight rating in a research report on Tuesday, August 3rd.
-Barclays raised their price target on Parker-Hannifin from $330.00 to $340.00 and gave the stock an overweight rating in a report on Monday, May 3rd.
-Deutsche Bank Aktiengesellschaft downgraded Parker-Hannifin from a buy rating to a hold rating and cut their price target for the stock from $366.00 to $327.00 in a report on Friday, August 6th.
-Finally, Argus raised their price target on Parker-Hannifin from $310.00 to $345.00 and gave the stock a buy rating in a report on Wednesday, May 5th.
-Three analysts have rated the stock with a hold rating and eleven have issued a buy rating to the company’s stock.
-Parker-Hannifin has an average rating of Buy and a consensus price target of $336.43.
+A number of equities research analysts have recently commented on PH shares.
+KeyCorp increased their price objective on Parker-Hannifin from $350.00 to $375.00 and gave the company an overweight rating in a research report on Tuesday, August 3rd.
+Stifel Nicolaus reiterated a buy rating and set a $364.00 price objective on shares of Parker-Hannifin in a research report on Friday, July 2nd.
+BMO Capital Markets increased their price objective on Parker-Hannifin from $365.00 to $375.00 and gave the company an outperform rating in a research report on Thursday, August 26th.
+Deutsche Bank Aktiengesellschaft downgraded Parker-Hannifin from a buy rating to a hold rating and cut their price objective for the company from $366.00 to $327.00 in a research report on Friday, August 6th.
+Finally, Argus increased their price objective on Parker-Hannifin from $310.00 to $345.00 and gave the company a buy rating in a research report on Wednesday, May 5th.
+Three analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $336.43.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, September 10th.
-Stockholders of record on Friday, August 27th will be paid a $1.03 dividend.
-This represents a $4.12 dividend on an annualized basis and a dividend yield of 1.35%.
-The ex-dividend date is Thursday, August 26th.
-Parker-Hannifin’s dividend payout ratio is presently 27.39%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, September 10th.
+Investors of record on Friday, August 27th will be paid a $1.03 dividend.
+The ex-dividend date of this dividend is Thursday, August 26th.
+This represents a $4.12 dividend on an annualized basis and a dividend yield of 1.39%.
+Parker-Hannifin’s payout ratio is 27.39%.

 About Parker-Hannifin